 Given the copious complexities, far too many put off buying life insurance or revising a current plan.
 Frustrated consumers cite high premiums and a glut of red tape among the reasons they shy away from purchasing or modifying a policy.
 However, some key common barriers and challenges that once blocked shoppers from securing great coverage benefits with ease—and at affordable prices—are a thing of the past.

 In fact, new laws, emerging technology, fiscal uncertainty and changing marketplace perceptions are making big impacts on the life insurance industry, changing the landscape for consumers in many ways.
 This includes everything from how applications are filled out to how quickly coverage can be obtained.
 Get a quick life insurance quote here, for example, if time is of the essence.
-There are even evolving rules surrounding drill down topics like marijuana procurement and use, showing just how much things are changing.
+There are even evolving rules surrounding drill-down topics like marijuana procurement and use, showing just how much things are changing.

 Below Brian Greenberg, founder and President of the innovation-driven TrueBlueLifeInsurance.com agency, cites 5 top trends affecting both life insurance consumers and life insurance agents, themselves: